mapbox/batfish/docs/advanced-usage.md

 Otherwise, all route changes will invoke the `callback`.

 `callback`: `Function`.
 Receives the incoming pathname as an argument.
-**This function will be invoked immediately _after_ the incoming page chunk finishes downloading.**
+**This function will be invoked immediately _after_ the incoming page renders.**
-If you return a `Promise` from your callback, you can use this to delay rendering of the next page (if, for example, you want to show a loading spinner for some period of time, or load some data before switching pages).
+The page chunk will have downloaded, your start-listener callbacks will have been invoked, the URL will have been changed, and the page will have rendered.
+What you return from your `callback` will have no affect on page rendering.

-The return value is a function that will remove this particular listener.
+`addRouteChangeEndListener` returns a function that will remove this particular listener.

 ### `removeRouteChangeEndListener`